Kevinemug/alx-system_engineering-devops/0x00-shell_basics/README.md

-Repository for the shell basics.
+This is a shell basics repo